jfrog/vault-plugin-secrets-artifactory/README.md

 ### Using pre-built releases

 You can find pre-built releases of the plugin [here][artreleases].
-Once you have downloaded the latest archive corresponding to your target OS, unzip it to retrieve the `artifactory` binary file.
+Once you have downloaded the latest archive corresponding to your target OS, unzip it to retrieve the `artifactory-secrets-plugin` binary file.

 ### From Sources

 If you prefer to build the plugin from sources, clone the GitHub repository locally and run the command `make build` from the root of the sources directory.

+See [Local Development Prerequisites](#local-development-prerequisites) section for pre-requisites.

-Upon successful compilation, the resulting `artifactory` binary is stored in the `vault/plugins` directory.
+Upon successful compilation, the resulting `artifactory-secrets-plugin` binary is stored in the `dist/artifactory-secrets-plugin_<OS architecture>` directory.

 ## Configuration